krakend/krakend-documentation/deploying/_index.md

 title: Production best practices
 weight: 1
 ---
 Setting up KrakenD is a straightforward process, but here are some not-so-obvious recommendations to get a good start when going live.
-This section has generalistic advice, despite that every KrakenD installation is different.
-Let's dip the toe into the deployment waters!
+This section has generalistic advice, even though every KrakenD installation is different.
+So let's dip our toe into the deployment waters!

 ## Architecture recommendations
 ### High Availability
-Hardware can fail at any time, and a Gateway is a piece critical enough to have redundancy of the service.
+Hardware can fail anytime, and a Gateway is critical enough to have redundancy.
 Having a cluster of machines operating the service assures high availability.
-You should always plan to have at least a couple of KrakenD servers/containers running in case one of them gets in trouble, even when you have low traffic.
+It would be best if you always planned to have at least a couple of KrakenD servers/containers running in case one of them gets in trouble, even when you have low traffic.

-KrakenD can run in different regions and datacenters transparently without any problem as its nodes do not need to communicate to each other.
+KrakenD can run in different regions and data centers transparently without any problem, as its nodes do not need to communicate with each other.

 [Setup a cluster of machines](/docs/deploying/clustering/)